Skip to main content

 • Bob has a completely unclued hand.

-• Alice clues 1's to Bob, which touches a 1 in his slot 4.
+• Alice clues number 1 to Bob, which touches a 1 on Bob's slot 4 as a Trash Chop Move.

 • Bob discards the 1.